Israel and the United Nations: Allegations of bias

 In recent years, the Middle East was the subject of 76% of country-specific General Assembly resolutions, 100% of the Human Rights Council resolutions, 100% of the Commission on the Status of Women resolutions, 50% of reports from the World Food Programme, 6% of United Nations Security Council resolutions and 6 of the 10 Emergency sessions.

 These decisions often criticize Israel for its "occupation of Palestinian land and its oppression of Palestinians."
 A number of observers have described this criticism as excessive.
 For example, according to the UN Association of the UK, General Assembly resolutions in the period 1990–2003 show bias against Israel, condemnation of violence against Palestinians, but only occasional discussion of violence against Israelis.
-In addition, the UNHRC was criticized in 2007 for failing to condemn other alleged human rights abusers besides Israel.

 The United States has been criticized as well by the OIC and other Arab organisations, for vetoing most Security Council decisions critical of Israel, the so-called Negroponte doctrine.
 Since 1961, Israel has been barred from the Asian regional group.
 In 2000, it was offered limited membership in the Western European and Others Group.
 On 29 November 2012, the UN General Assembly adopted United Nations General Assembly resolution 67/19 changing Palestine's "entity" status to "non-member state" by a vote of 138 to 9, with 41 abstentions.
 Some sources claim that these measures implicitly recognised its sovereignty.